pierre-guillou/paraview-ttk/Documentation/dev/build.md

 Optional dependencies:

   * [Python][python]
-    - When using Python 2, at least 2.7 is required
-    - When using Python 3, at least 3.3 is required
+    - At least 3.3 is required
   * [Qt5][qt]
     - Version 5.9 or newer